immersive-web/webxr-ar-module/explainer.md

 }
 ```

 Because the `XRViewerPose` inherits from `XRPose` it also contains a `transform` describing the position and orientation of the viewer as a whole relative to the `XRReferenceSpace` origin.
 This is primarily useful for rendering a visual representation of the viewer for spectator views or multi-user environments.
-Each `XRView` has a `transform` as well that can be used in lieu of the `viewMatrix` to position virtual cameras in the scene if the rendering library being used prefers.
-For more information on `XRRigidTransform`s, see [the spatial tracking explainer](spatial-tracking-explainer.md#rigid-transforms).

 ### Handling suspended sessions